awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/additional-seller-tools.md

 ## AWS Marketplace Enhanced Data Sharing Program<a name="enhanced-data-sharing-intro"></a>

- The AWS Marketplace enhanced data sharing program provides you with more buyer information, such as buyer email domain, AWS account ID, and location, on a daily and monthly basis\.
+ The AWS Marketplace Enhanced Data Sharing Program provides you with more buyer information, such as buyer email domain, AWS account ID, and location, on a daily and monthly basis\.
 This data can help you correctly map deals and opportunities to the appropriate sales representative by company, geography, and account ID\.

 ## AWS Marketplace Product Support Connection<a name="product-support-connection-intro"></a>